 A French drain is simply a sloped trench that is lined with fabric with a pipe and gravel running through it.
 Its purpose is to steer water away from your home or other structures on your property.

 Water naturally flows downhill, which is the route of least resistance.
-So during a heavy rain, water will run into the gravel-filled trench before reaching the perforated pipe and flows through the pipe, away from your basement.
-The water is then emptied out, whether it be on the street or in a drainage ditch.
+So during heavy rain, water will run into the gravel-filled trench before reaching the perforated pipe and flows through the pipe, away from your basement.
+The water is then emptied, whether it be on the street or in a drainage ditch.

-A DIY French drain is actually quite easy.
-All it takes is a few materials: water permeable landscape fabric, a perforated plastic drain, gravel or rock, and a shovel.
+A DIY French drain is quite easy.
+All it takes is a few materials: water-permeable landscape fabric, a perforated plastic drain, gravel or rock, and a shovel.

 The process of building a French drain is not complicated, but careful attention is necessary.
 Work should begin on a downhill slope so that the trench can draw water away from your home just by the force of gravity.
 Before digging, think safety first.
 Locate any underground cables and pipes that run under the yard.

 Then plan the route of your drain.
 Landscaping paint can help mark out the path.
-Make sure your runoff water doesn’t empty onto a neighbour’s land.
+Make sure your runoff water doesn’t empty onto a neighbor’s land.
 Position it at least one meter away from walls and fences and steer clear of posts and plants like tree roots and shrubs.
 Depending on your municipality, digging may require paperwork.
-Consult your municipal office for information on the regulations pertaining to your neighbourhood.
+Consult your municipal office for information on the regulations about your neighborhood.

 Once the above steps are completed, you can start digging your trench, the width and depth of which will depend on the severity of the drainage issue (consult with a professional).
 The standard size is about 15 centimeters (6 inches) wide and 46 to 61 centimeters (18 to 24 inches) deep.
 Hiring a surveyor or a professional specializing in waterproofing techniques to help with the planning stage is one way of ensuring you are on track.